 The Cairn Adventure easily took the cake as the most 'adjustable' sandal.
 Our only qualm is the initial learning curve of dialing in the right fit due to its unique strap design.
 The heel strap is doubled-back and secures with velcro while the two straps running over the forefoot have independent points of securement.
 The inside of the foot features a hook and series of miniature webbing loops capable of varying the width or landing the toe strap in the most optimal position.
 Used more frequently is the buckle strap that runs on the outside of the foot which is used to tighten the adjoined pieces of webbing for a snug fit.

-While tricky at first, we were ultimately very pleased with the unique adjustment schema of this sandal.
+While tricky at first, we were ultimately very pleased with the unique adjustment scheme of this sandal.
 The three points of adjustment each serve a unique purpose that, when used in harmony, provide a highly customizable fit.
-While other contenders (all the Teva models) employ three points of adjustment, they don't provide the same amount of security or mobility as the Cairn.
+While many other contenders employ three points of adjustment, they don't provide the same amount of security or mobility as the Cairn.
 When you've dialed in the velcro and hook adjustment points, the buckle strap allows for faster adjustment times and quicker removal as well.
-Other highly adjustable models include the Chaco lineup.
+The Chaco lineup also has offerings with a high degree of adjustability.

 Though tricky at first, we are very fond of how well the Cairn adjusts to fit different foot types.